steemit/devportal-tutorials-py/README.md

 Each tutorial is located in its own folder, and has a README.md with an outline of the basic concepts and operations it intends to teach.

 The tutorials build on each other.
 It's suggested you go through them in-order.

+*Note: You'll notice the tutorial directories skip numbers in their prefixes.
+This is deliberate; we're mirroring our curriculum as much as possible accross languages, and getting to the less critical tutorials per-language later.*

 ## Tutorial List